Canadian DRIP Questions

 15. Do any share purchase plans offer automatic bank withdrawal (Pre-authorized chequing, etc..)?

-Unfortunately, unlike in the U.S. where DRIPs and SPPs are popular and automatic direct purchases are common, here in Canada this is not the case.
-DRIP investors looking to have automatic Optional Cash Purchases are out of luck.
-There is one workaround: Transfer Agents have been known to accept post-dated cheques for the monthly plans, so you could mail in several cheques at once.
-One exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.
+If not offered, you can also send post-dated cheques for the monthly plans, so you could mail in several cheques at once.
+Another exception is that RioCan REIT (REI.un) and Canadian REIT (REF.un) both offer pre-authorized purchases/chequing (PAP/PAC) plans.

 16. How do you turn off a DRIP?
 Or what do I do when I want money from my DRIPs?